K-S-K/Tutorials/WSL/Readme.md

 So we go Linux, and it's time to make steps from UI-centric life to the world of commands.
 We will use commands in Windows Console, and we will also write some commands into the Linux subsystem via Windows Terminal.
 But before we go, let's see all the commands we will use in our experiments.

 ### Some of the Basic WSL Commands
-There are perfect and detailed descriptions of most WSL commands at the official site[^2].
+There are perfect and detailed descriptions of most WSL commands at the official site[^ms-learn-basic].
 This article does not contain all of them.
 The commands I use in the job, described in the article, are:
 - ```wsl --list --all -v``` - Get the list of WSL Distributions we have registered on the local machine
 - ```wsl --list --online``` - Get the list of the official WSL source images we can use to create our local WSL Distributions